Advertisement

 How long is the wait at Kent County Mental Health Center?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Kent County Mental Health Center depend on demand in Warwick, funding levels, and your priority status.
+With approximately 75 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on June 1, 2026 when the HCV list changed from "closed" to "open."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Kent County Mental Health Center directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?

 Yes.
 There is no limit to the number of housing authority waiting lists you can join simultaneously.
-Applying to multiple PHAs in your state and neighboring states is strongly recommended to increase your chances of receiving assistance sooner.
-Browse other housing authorities in Rhode Island.
+There are 8 other housing authorities within 100 miles of Kent County Mental Health Center, including East Greenwich Housing Authority (4 mi), Warwick Housing Authority (4 mi), West Warwick Housing Authority (4 mi).
+Applying to multiple PHAs in Rhode Island and neighboring states is strongly recommended to increase your chances.
+Browse all housing authorities in Rhode Island.

 How do I contact Kent County Mental Health Center?